WA Offshore wind energy zone

 I was only able to find a little information about two reefs in the general area:

 1. Naturaliste Reef is an area of shallow water 25 nautical miles (46 kilometres) due west of Bunbury.
 One reference stated that there is "good fishing there, but nothing to see or do other than fishing".
-A nautical chart indicated that it occupies perhaps one percent of the proposed offshore Windfarm zone.
-It could easily be excluded from turbine development if it has any environmental or recreational significance.
+A nautical chart indicated that it occupies perhaps one percent of the originally proposed offshore Windfarm zone.
 I was not able to find any further useful information about Naturaliste Reef.
+As mentioned in my update on progress on the wind farm zone, Naturaliste Reef has been excluded from the approved zone.

 2. There is an artificial reef made of concrete blocks 6.5 kilometres north west of Bunbury Marina.
 (A page on a site called MadMackie was more informative than anything else that I found.)
 As the closest wind turbines will be 20km from the coast I can't see that there is likely to be any adverse impact on the artificial reef.